 This large breast muscle consists of two main parts: clavicular, and sternocostal.
-Their joined innervation is carried out by the lateral and medial pectoral nerves (C5-Th1) and their joined insertion is at the lateral lip of intertubercular groove of humerus.
+Their joined innervation is carried out by the lateral and medial pectoral nerves (C5-Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.

-Origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper six rib cartilage.
+The origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper six rib cartilage.

 The pectoralis major muscle carries out adduction and internal rotation of the upper arm.
 Furthermore, the clavicular part, especially, ensures for anteversion of the arm.
 Additionally, the pectoralis major can move the shoulder girdle anteriorly, cranially and caudally.

-The small pectoralis muscle arises from the 3rd-5th ribs, lateral to the bone-cartilage interface, and inserts at the coracoid process of scapula.
+The small pectoralis muscle arises from the 3rd-5th ribs, lateral to the bone-cartilage interface, and inserts at the coracoid process of the scapula.
 During active innervation by the medial and lateral pectoral nerves (C6-Th1), it depresses the scapula.

 This is a very small muscle.
 Its points of origin and insertion vary greatly but are always found along the sternum.
 Its function is not clearly described in the available literature.
-Functionally, the muscle is (generally) not verified to have a vital importance.
+Functionally, the muscle is (generally) not verified to have vital importance.

 Special feature: Sternalis muscle is only found in 5-7% of the human population.